 This step has many forms and supports several multi-billion dollar industries.
 Here is the thing, technically this should be the step where you go to the expert and ask for help.
 But it’s our fucking awesome brain, it needs nobody, it’s a strong independent part of the body.
 Nobody tells it what to do.
 So, instead of speaking help, we start indulging in things that “make us feel better”, things like retail therapy, sulking at home, binge-watching TV series, and several other not-so-nice things.
 Trust me, there was a time in my life when I used to watch videos of snake oil sellers on youtube telling people how they overcame every problem in their life by waking up at 5:30 AM and taking cold showers.
 I have tried this technique, it helped me forget about all my other problems by making me fall sick, giving me ” a real problem” instead of an “imaginary one”.

 So the question still remains how to try?
-For me, it was books.
+For me, it was booked.
 I read a lot.
 From Elon Musk and Steve Jobs’s biography to books on Rational Emotional Behaviour Therapy and Beyond.
 All the reading made me realize that most people have a lot of issues.
 Both the legendary tech figures of our time have a laundry list of mental health issues.
 However, because they became “successful” we tend to idolize those traits in them.
 If say you and I, had the same issues, we would just be called stupid, narcissistic, autistic, lazy, lame, etc, etc. Which again brings out the stigmas and dual standards of our society.